slackapi/node-slack-sdk/packages/oauth/README.md

 ### Handling the OAuth redirect

 After the user approves the request to install your app (and grants access to the required permissions), Slack will redirect the user to your specified **redirect url**.
-You can either set the redirect url in the app’s **OAuth and Permissions** page or pass a `redirectUri` when calling `installProvider.generateInstallUrl`.
+You can either set the redirect url in the app’s **OAuth and Permissions** page or pass a `redirectUri` when calling `installProvider.makeInstallUrl`.
 Your HTTP server should handle requests to the redirect URL by calling the `installProvider.handleCallback()` method.
 The first two arguments (`req`, `res`) to `installProvider.handleCallback` are required.
 By default, if the installation is successful the user will be redirected back to your App Home in Slack (or shown a generic success page for classic Slack apps).
 If the installation is not successful the user will be shown an error page.

 ```javascript
 const { createServer } = require('http');